Friday, June 19, 2009

 For us at EDDI-BITES, is issue goes beyond the arena health to the issue private vs public rights of space usage.
 In China a restaurant by definition is "public" space.
 In china a business owner does not have the right to deny service to anyone.
 "Sit-ins" are a common technique in contract and conflict negotiation.
 This is where a business like a restaurant will have conflict with a vendor and the vendor will organize a person to sit at each table all day long and not order anything.
 In this type of a case the owner can not remove them barring the owner have some sort of a special relationship with the area police.

+In the past a restaurant space was defined as "private" in Hong Kong.
+This is what makes the issue so relevant to the Chinese government today.
 If a bar wants to cater to a smoking clientele they don't have the right to do so (as is the case in other places as well).

 Property and business rights and the authority of Hong Kong law makers are what we feel are at issue in yesterday's action.
 3 years ago the ban on smoking in restaurants and bars was passed with fanfare.
 The